+We love our beautiful planet and do our best to minimize our environmental footprint.
 We believe prioritizing the protection of our environment should start young, so we design our products with both kids and adults in mind.
 We’re committed to ensuring that our products are as affordable and accessible as possible because we believe everyone should have access to reusable goods.
-As members of 1% for the Planet, one percent of our profits are dedicated to supporting the protection of our beautiful planet.

 About Amy (the Big Bee)

 Although I didn’t pay attention to the pull for a long time, I think I was hardwired for inventor-preneurship since childhood.
 I ran many small (imaginary) businesses in my basement when I was Marlo’s age.
 I ran a restaurant, travel agency, movie theater, school, and a donut shop.
 I even had a discount store called Cheap Amy’s! ;) My only customers were my parents and my brother, but the customer experience was always excellent.
 I was inventing back then too.
 I’m sure everything I “invented” already existed in the world, but that didn’t matter to me.
 I just loved bringing my ideas to life.
 Fortunately, my parents supported all of my creative ventures.
 They took me from travel agency to travel agency to get brochures for my imaginary travel agency and videotaped commercials for my imaginary stores.
 They’ve always encouraged me to do work that I love—and through this business, I certainly do!

 None of my training or work experience is directly related to the work I do for this business, but I’ve loved all the hats I’ve worn!